 Do I need to bring anything to my shoot?

-If you want, you can bring a couple of props with you as they give you something to do with your hands and they’re a great way to tell people a bit more about your personality – depending on what you choose.
-Books, headphones, cameras, hats, coffee cups, newspapers etc all make great props.
+If you want, we recommend that you also bring a couple of props with you as they give you something to do with your hands and they’re a great way to tell people a bit more about your personality – depending on what you choose.
+Books, headphones, bikes, cameras, hats, coffee cups, newspapers, magazines, yoga mats etc all make great props.

-Dogs and bikes tend to be a lot more problematic but we have made them work too!
+Dogs tend to be a lot more problematic but we have made them work too!